hkarthik/hkarthik.me/source/about/index.markdown

 I like to hack on Open Source projects whenever I get the chance.
 I also enjoy going to development conferences, meetups and local technology focused user groups.
-I also enjoy all things startup related, and I primarily prefer to work in or with software startups.
+I also enjoy all things startup related, and I primarily prefer to work in or with software startups that utilize Agile methods.

 In my spare time, I'm an avid PC and Xbox gamer, and when I get the chance to hit the slopes, I enjoy both skiing and snowboarding.